mikethedefense/CalclulatorApp/README.md

 5. Once you get your answer, you must press clear.
 6. To exit the program, you can press the exit button

+---

 ## Collaborators
 Big thanks to cubeflix for helping me with the code! github.com/cubeflix

+---

+## Updates
+Update version 1.05: Fixed the font for the operators, and made them readable.
+Before, they were too small